inspektor-gadget/inspektor-gadget/docs/ig.md

 - In some cases, you might have root SSH access to the Kubernetes nodes of a cluster, but not to the `kubeconfig`.
-- If you are implementing an application that needs to get insights from the Kubernetes node, you could include the `local-gadget` binary in your container image, and your app simply execs it.
+- If you are implementing an application that needs to get insights from the Kubernetes node, you could include the `ig` binary in your container image, and your app simply execs it.
 In such a case, it is suggested to use the JSON output format to ease the parsing.
 - Outside a Kubernetes environment, for observing and debugging standalone